Creating New Judgeships

 “Justice delayed is justice denied.”

-Legislation has been repeatedly introduced in the Senate and House to help reduce backlogs in the nation’s district and circuit courts by authorizing additional judgeships.
+Legislation has been repeatedly introduced in the Senate and House to help reduce backlogs in the nation’s district and circuit courts by authorizing additional judgeships, including pending House and Senate bills sponsored by the Colorado dlegation to create two new judgeships in their state and the Idaho delegation to add one in theirs.

-A September 10, 2013 Judiciary subcommittee hearing discussed judgeships and S. 1385, the Federal Judgeship Act of 2013.
+A September 10, 2013 Senate Judiciary subcommittee hearing discussed judgeships and S. 1385, the Federal Judgeship Act of 2013.
 On July 30, 2013, Sens.
 Coons [D-DE] and Leahy [D-VT] introduced this bill to create new judgeships, based on recommendations of nonpartisan Judicial Conference led by Chief Justice John Roberts.
 Judicial Conference of the U.S. Judgeship Recommendations & Draft Legislation (04/05/13).
 It would create 91 new federal judgeships in two federal circuits and 32 judicial districts across 21 states.
-At the hearing, testimony in support was presented by The Honorable Timothy Tymkovich Chair, Standing Committee on Judicial Resources Judicial Conference of the U.S., The Honorable Sue Robinson District of Delaware, and Michael Reed, on behalf of the American Bar Association.
+At the hearing, testimony in support was presented by Tenth Circuit Judge Timothy Tymkovich, Chair, Standing Committee on Judicial Resources Judicial Conference of the U.S., Judge Sue Robinson of the District of Delaware, and Michael H. Reed, on behalf of the American Bar Association.

 The American Bar Association supported legislation to authorize permanent and temporary judgeships in a Resolution approved in August 2013, which also "urge[d] the President of the United States to advance nominees for current vacancies for federal judicial positions promptly and the 8 United States Senate to hear and vote on those nominations expeditiously."